 - As our school is part of the THRIVE Cooperative Learning Trust school the school determines the admission arrangements in consultation with the LA; - Parents have the right to express a preference for the school of their choice and they should do so on the relevant application form.
 Expressing a preference does not, in itself, guarantee a place at this school.
-Applications should ideally be made online through the Local Authority.
-Application forms can be obtained from the Education Department of the LA and from the school and should be completed by the date stipulated on the forms.
-The Local Authority notifies parents about the school place as soon as all the applications have been considered; - Children enter school in the September of the academic year in which they will become five.
-Parents who would like their child to be admitted to this school during the year their child is five should ensure they have completed the necessary application form by the 15th of January of the same year.
+Applications are made online through the Local Authority.
+The Local Authority notifies parents about the school place as soon as all the applications have been considered; - Children are not required to start school until they are of compulsory school age.

-4 School Admission Arrangements 2023-24 - Criteria for Admission
+4 School Admission Arrangements 2026-27 - Criteria for Admission